euglenach/UniTaskStateMachineTrigger/README.md

 ```

 If you want to take multiple results, as in the case of the ObseverableStateMachineTrigger, you can also use UniTaskAsyncEnumerable to get the results.
+Asynchronous processing is queued because of the internal use of AsyncReactiveProperty.

 ```C#
 trigger.OnStateExitAsAsyncEnumerable()